Codeinwp/cwp-youit/readme.txt

 Contributors:
 themeisle.com

-Tags: gray, black, two-columns, right-sidebar, flexible-width, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, full-width-template, post-formats, sticky-post
+Tags: gray, black, one-column, two-columns, right-sidebar, fixed-layout, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, threaded-comments, post-formats, sticky-post
 Requires at least:	3.3.0

-Tested up to:		3.5.2
+Tested up to:		3.8.1

-If you want to change the default logo, the size is : 231px*99

 CWP-YouIT

 == Description ==
-YouIT is a easily customizable WordPress Theme with numerous theme options and an elegant design.
+YouIT is a wordpress theme created for gaming or IT news websites which wants a modern look.
 = License =

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public Licemse.